merlinz01/gnotus/README.md

 - Markdown document format
 - Upload management for images and other files
 - Optimized for search engine indexing
+- Supports both light and dark mode
+- Responsive design for mobile, desktop, and print
 - Customizable site branding with colors and logo
 - Automatic table of contents generation
 - Document history with the ability to revert to previous versions